damdo/gokrazy-machine/README.md

 ### with various networking setups

 By default a gom machine will use a nat network, and will map port 80, 443 and 22 to random ports.
-These random assigned ports can be found in the log output of gom, at the top, before the machine is started.
+These random assigned ports can be found in the log output of gom, at the top, where the qemu Args are reported before the machine is started, in the `-netdev` argument. e.g. `-netdev user,id=net0,hostfwd=tcp::59681-:80,hostfwd=tcp::59682-:443,hostfwd=tcp::59683-:22`

 But if you need to do specific or extra mappings, or use different modes, here is how you can do it.